JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Return to the **Home** ribbon view.

-1. Open the Copilot pane and enter *Can you help me brainstorm an icebreaker question that would be good for a global audience?
-Provide three options for me to choose from.* Copilot responds with suggestions for your icebreaker.
+1. Open the Copilot pane and enter the following prompt:

+     +++Can you help me brainstorm an icebreaker question that would be good for a global audience?
+Provide three options for me to choose from.+++

+     Copilot responds with suggestions for your icebreaker.
 If none of these questions fit what you're looking for, prompt Copilot to generate more suggestions.

      The first question looks great for our audience, so let's ask Copilot to generate a slide with this question, a corresponding image, and to insert this as the first slide in the presentation.

+1. Enter the following prompt:

-1. Enter *Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
-Insert this slide the first slide in the presentation.*
+    +++Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
+Insert this slide the first slide in the presentation.+++

     Now, you've got a great way to start a conversation among your meeting participants.
 Let's look at the presentation now, and see how we can make it even more powerful.